 By Tim Henley

-Senior neglect is an unsettling reality that can manifest in any caregiving environment.
-Whether you have a loved one housed in an assisted living facility or are taking care of them at home, seniors are susceptible to neglect even in the most well-intentioned circumstances.
-For seniors who are immobile or non-communicative, this can happen suddenly with dire consequences.
+Senior neglect is an unsettling reality that can manifest in any caregiving setting.
+Whether your loved one resides in an assisted living facility or is under your care at home, the vulnerability of seniors to neglect is a concern even within the most well-intentioned environments.
+This risk is particularly pronounced for immobile or non-communicative seniors, as neglect can escalate rapidly with dire consequences.

 For example, many seniors who use a catheter suffer from discomfort, itching, rashes, and even life-threatening infections if their equipment isn’t regularly cleaned and replaced with the right materials.
-This aspect of patient hygiene is frequently neglected by those who aren’t familiar with how they work, with many households relying on the same catheter equipment without sanitation or irrigation for huge stretches of time.
+This aspect of patient hygiene is often overlooked by those unfamiliar with the equipment.
+Many households unknowingly use the same catheter equipment without adequate sanitation or replacement, leading to potential health complications for prolonged periods.

-These are just two of many, many aspects that caregivers need to juggle to keep their elders, patients, and loved ones safe from the tragic consequences of neglect.
+These facets underscore the myriad responsibilities caregivers shoulder to safeguard their seniors, patients, and loved ones from the consequences of neglect.

 Meet Tim Henley

-Tim Henley is a writer from South Carolina with Express Medical Supply, Inc. Outside of his day job, Tim is an advocate for ostomy awareness, indulges in audiophile pursuits, and delves into the realm of science fiction.
+Hailing from South Carolina, Tim Henley is a writer associated with Express Medical Supply, Inc. Outside his professional pursuits, Tim passionately advocates for ostomy awareness, indulges in audiophile pursuits, and delves into the realm of science fiction.